How to Make Your Blog Posts Stunningly Beautiful with Images

 On most computer screens, the above image peeks just above the fold when this page loads.
 That means that every reader is guaranteed to see that there’s an image there — and almost every reader is going to scroll down and see what the image contains.
 Chances are, those readers are going to read the headline below the picture next… and so on and so on.

-Simply convincing your viewers to begin reading and scrolling down is a big hurdle and it’s hugely important.
+Simply convincing your viewers to begin reading and scrolling down is a big hurdle and it’s hugely important (by lawrence).
 It’s so important, in fact, that Michael asks that every single post on Income Diary have an image above the fold.

 Does it work?
 Well you’ve read this far, haven’t you?